 603 respondents are needed and that becomes your sample size.

-As soon above, there are many advantages of a sample.
-Some of the biggest advantages, are:
+As shown above, there are many advantages to sampling.
+Some of the most significant advantages are:

 - Reduced cost & time: Since using a sample reduces the number of people that have to be reached out to, it reduces cost and time.
-Imagine the time saved between conducting a research with a population of millions vs conducting a research study with the use of a sample.
+Imagine the time saved between researching with a population of millions vs. conducting a research study using a sample.

-- Reduced resource deployment: It is obvious that if the number of people that are part of a research study is much lower due to the sample, the resources required are also much lesser.
-The manpower required in researching the sample is much lesser than the manpower required in researching the whole population.
+- Reduced resource deployment: It is obvious that if the number of people involved in a research study is much lower due to the sample, the resources required are also much less.
+The workforce needed to research the sample is much less than the workforce needed to study the whole population.

-- Accuracy of data: Since the sample is indicative of the population, the data collected is accurate.
-Also, since there is a willingness of the respondent to participate, the survey dropout rate is much lower which increases the validity and accuracy of the data.
+- Accuracy of data: Since the sample indicates the population, the data collected is accurate.
+Also, since the respondent is willing to participate, the survey dropout rate is much lower, which increases the validity and accuracy of the data.

-- Intensive & exhaustive data: Since there are lesser respondents, the data collected from a sample is intensive and exhaustive.
-More time and effort is given to each respondent rather than having to collect data from a lot of people.
+- Intensive & exhaustive data: Since there are lesser respondents, the data collected from a sample is intense and thorough.
+More time and effort are given to each respondent rather than collecting data from many people.

-- Apply properties to a larger population: Since the sample is indicative of the larger population, it is safe to say that the data collected and analyzed from the sample, the properties can be applied to the larger population and it would hold true.
+- Apply properties to a larger population: Since the sample is indicative of the broader population, it is safe to say that the data collected and analyzed from the sample can be applied to the larger population, which would hold true.